hipsterjazzbo/Landlord/README.md

 ### Adding and Removing Tenants

+> **IMPORTANT NOTE:** Landlord is stateless.
+This means that when you call `addTenant()`, it will only scope the *current request*.
+>
+> Make sure that you are adding your tenants in such a way that it happens on every request, and before you need Models scoped, like in a middleware or as part of a stateless authentication method like OAuth.

 You can tell Landlord to automatically scope by a given Tenant by calling `addTenant()`, either from the `Landlord` facade, or by injecting an instance of `TenantManager()`.

 You can pass in either a tenant column and id: